Mortgage Relief For Our Clients Affected By COVID-19

 - You can find resources online: By logging into your Rocket Account,1 you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.

-- If you expect this to impact you for a while: At this time, Quicken Loans® is offering a forbearance, which is a temporary pause of your mortgage payments.
+- If you expect this to impact you for a while: At this time, Rocket Mortgage® is offering a forbearance, which is a temporary pause of your mortgage payments.
 You can apply for mortgage payment assistance.
 Once the crisis is over, we would work with you to determine the best course of action when you’re ready to resume payments.
-The payments paused during forbearance won’t be reported late to the credit bureaus.
+The payments paused during a COVID-19 forbearance won’t be reported late to the credit bureaus.

 Those are the basics.
 Let’s get into a little more detail so you really understand how this works.